musevlt/mpdaf/doc/muselet.rst

   >>> cont, sing, raw = muselet('DATACUBE.fits',delta=15) #only 15 wavelength planes in continuum estimate

-The method :func:`mpdaf.sdetect.SourceList.write` could be used to save all sources and the corresponding catalog  as FITS files::
+The method `mpdaf.sdetect.SourceList.write` could be used to save all sources and the corresponding catalog  as FITS files::

   >>> cont.write(path='cont', fmt='working')